What is a diagnostic test?

 Carotid Doppler Ultrasound

-A carotid artery ultrasound is a test which uses sound waves to create pictures of the carotid arteries in the neck which carry blood from the heart to the brain and to assess the blood flow through these arteries.
-Potential blockages in the carotid arteries can be identified through this testing.
+A carotid ultrasound is a non-invasive imaging test that uses sound waves to create pictures of the carotid arteries in the neck.
+These arteries carry blood from the heart to the brain.
+The blood flow through these arteries is assessed for potential blockages or narrowing that can lead to a stroke.

-A Holter monitor is a portable heart monitor used to continuously monitor the heart’s electrical activity during a 24 hour or 48 hour period of time.
-This monitor is used to assess for any abnormal heart rhythms.
+A Holter Monitor records the heart’s rhythm during daily activities.
+This monitor is portable and continuously monitors the heart’s electrical activity during a 24 hour or 48 hour period of time.
+The Holter Monitor can identify any abnormal heart rhythms.

-An event monitor is also a portable heart monitor which is used to determine if a potential abnormal heart rhythm is the cause of a particular symptomatic event by recording a patient’s heart rate and rhythm during a period of time.
+A cardiac event monitor is a non-invasive, portable method for diagnosing a cardiac arrhythmia.
+This monitor is portable and determines if a potential abnormal heart rhythm is the cause of a particular symptomatic event by recording a patient’s heart rate and rhythm during a period of time.